U.S. Government Faces Critical ‘Brain Drain’ of Sanctions Experts

 For years, Black led a team responsible for negotiations sanctions against Iran, North Korea, Libya, Yemen, and Sudan, as well as terrorist groups including al Qaeda and the Islamic State.
 More recently, Black served as the director for multilateral affairs in the National Security Council before returning to New York.
 Black’s team is “immensely important” and “essential to the department for coordinating sanctions in the [United Nations],” one State Department official told Foreign Policy.

 The U.S. Mission to the United Nations declined to comment on why Black was stepping down.
-But several current and former U.S. officials said he had grown disillusioned serving an administration that was contemptuous of multilateral institutions and that was tearing down a landmark nuclear deal he had personally participated in building.
+But several current and former U.S. officials said Black — who declined to comment for this story — had grown disillusioned serving an administration that was contemptuous of multilateral institutions and that was tearing down a landmark nuclear deal he had personally participated in building.

+In a farewell note to colleagues, which was obtained by FP, Black recalled that the two most meaningful days in his life were February 17, 2008, when Kosovo declared its independence on the back of an American military intervention, and “July 14, 2015, when against all human odds, we clinched the Iran nuclear deal.
+These were life changing experiences.
+We made the world safer.
+America at its best.”

+“To state the obvious: we are living through tough times for our country,” Black wrote.
+“Americans are so divided.
+Appeals are being made to our baser instincts, not our better angels.
+Our foreign counterparts are concerned, wondering if the United States will lead the world in confronting the greatest challenges.”

 Black’s resignation coincides with a shift in the way Washington approaches sanctions, current and former officials say.
 The White House has been bypassing the State Department’s seasoned veterans while tasking the U.S. military and intelligence establishment to step up their role in uncovering violations, particularly in Iran and North Korea, those officials say.